-Welcome to the first week of our Handmade Gift Series!
-Today I have a special treat for you – a guest post from Mary of Front Porch Ideas and More.
-When she shared with me her colorful (and easy) barn quilt she made with recycled bead board for her foyer, I
+I have a special treat for you – a guest post from Mary of Front Porch Ideas and More.
+When Mary showed me her colorful (and easy) barn quilt she made with recycled bead board for her foyer, I

 Have you ever noticed quilts painted on barns?
 Barn quilts are getting to be more popular as I see them across the country.
 They add a colorful pop of charm to many rustic barns.
 There are even quilt trails in some states where visitors use maps to stop by and visit the decorated barns.